 - Added years (buying additional membership)

 - Additional regular contributions (ARCs)

 - Preston part-time buy-back

-> These continue from 1 April 2014 under the same rules as before and on the terms of the contract when they were originally taken out.
-For added years and ASBC contracts these will continue to be deducted as a percentage of the 2008 definition of Pensionable Pay.
+The above continue from 1 April 2014 under the same rules as before, and on the terms of the contract when they were originally taken out.
+Added years and ASBC contracts will continue to be deducted as a percentage of the 2008 definition of pensionable pay.

 If a member wishes to stop their added years or ARCs contract, you must give us their written request.